Exotic Decays and Collider Signatures of pNGB Scalars in the $SU(5)/SO(5)$ Composite Higgs Model: Introduction

-We choose to study a specific model $SU(5)/SO(5)$~\cite{Agugliaro:2018vsu,Ferretti:2014qta,Dugan:1984hq} which exhibits a very rich scalar sector.
-Here, in addition to a scalar doublet, the other fields include one gauge singlet pseudo-scalar and three $SU(2)_L$ triplets.
-At low energy, this model looks similar to the Georgei Machacek Model~\cite{Englert:2013wga,Banerjee:2019gmr} with an additional singlet~\cite{Campbell:2016zbp}.
-The composite sector and the SM fermion sector are coupled via a linear mixing between SM fermions and composite spin $1/2$ operators under the Partial Compositeness framework ~\cite{Ferretti:2016upr}, which requires the existence of heavy fermionic resonances~\cite{Bizot:2018tds}.
-Depending upon the embedding of SM fermions in the representations of $SU(5)$, the scalars may or may not have couplings with the fermions.
-This has been extensively studied in Ref: \cite{Ferretti:2016upr,Agugliaro:2018vsu}.
-For example, if the left-handed and right-handed fermions are in the adjoint representation of $SU(5)$, the coupling of the pNGB's to SM fermions vanishes, except with SM Higgs.
-It is shown in Ref: \cite{Agugliaro:2018vsu} that in other possible representations, the couplings of the pNGB scalars to the SM fermions can be generated.
+We choose to study the specific model $SU(5)/SO(5)$~\cite{Agugliaro:2018vsu,Ferretti:2014qta,Dugan:1984hq} which exhibits a very rich scalar sector.
+Here, in addition to a scalar doublet, the field content also includes one gauge singlet pseudo-scalar and three $SU(2)_L$ triplets.
+At low energy, this model looks similar to the Georgi-Machacek (GM) Model~\cite{Englert:2013wga,Banerjee:2019gmr} with an additional singlet~\cite{Campbell:2016zbp}\footnote{However, there is a crucial difference between the scalars of the GM model and the $SU(5)/SO(5)$ scenario.
+The neutral component of the custodial triplet is CP-even, while the others are CP-odd, forbidding the singlet VEV and thus preventing tree-level coupling of new scalars to $W$ and $Z$ bosons in CP-conserving cases.}.
+The composite sector and the SM fermion sector are coupled via a linear mixing between the SM fermions and composite spin $1/2$ operators under the partial compositeness framework~\cite{Ferretti:2016upr}, which requires the existence of heavy fermionic resonances~\cite{Bizot:2018tds}.
+Depending upon the embedding of the SM fermions in the representations of $SU(5)$, the scalars may or may not have couplings with the fermions.
+This has been extensively studied in Refs. \cite{Ferretti:2016upr,Agugliaro:2018vsu}.
+For example, if the left-handed and right-handed fermions are in the adjoint representation of $SU(5)$, the coupling of the pNGBs to the SM fermions vanishes, except with the SM Higgs.
+It is shown in Ref. \cite{Agugliaro:2018vsu} that in other possible representations, the couplings of the pNGB scalars to the SM fermions can be generated.
 Hence, depending upon the embedding of the fermions, the decays of the pNGB scalars are very distinct: either {\emph{fermiophilic}} or {\emph{fermiophobic}}.